antoniopgs/Liber/README.md

 *(Will refine these examples, just a first sketch...)*

-## Structure:
-Liber will possess a minimal goverment.
-It's only function will be to enforce the Non Agression Principle protection for all it's citizens (Citizenship Contract paying individuals).
-To enforce the NAP, the following institutions will be needed:
-- Military (protect citizens from foreign force)
-- Police (protect citizens from other individuals)
-- Prisons (protect and isolate citizens from individuals incapable of following the NAP)
-- Courts (guarantee and uphold each citizen's Constitutional Rights)

 ## Main Previous Pitfalls
 From reading Patri Friedman's Practical Guide to Seasteading, one can conclude that the main reasons for failure are:
  - Unrealistic Ambitions and Over-Complication.